openstack/ironic-specs/specs/approved/physical-network-awareness.rst

 The proposed data model and algorithm changes are backwards compatible.
-A database migration will be provided to add the ``physical_network`` field to existing ports and portgroups with a null value.
+A database migration will be provided to add the ``physical_network`` field to existing ports with a null value.

 Documentation Impact
 ====================